 - Personal property taxes: You may have received a state and local tax bill during the year for your personal property like a recreational vehicle.
 While it’s a chunk of change out of your budget, the good news is that state and local property taxes related to personal property is tax deductible.

-- Medical expenses: You claim the amount of your medical expenses that exceeds 7.5% of your adjusted gross income.
-Double check to see if you’re overlooking anything.
-This tax season families with new babies may be able to deduct breastfeeding supplies like a breast-pump.
+- Medical expenses: You may be able to claim the amount of your medical expenses that exceeds 10% of your adjusted gross income (7.5% 65 and older).
+This tax season, families with new babies may be able to deduct breastfeeding supplies like a breast-pump.

 - Charitable contributions: Many of us keep receipts for charitable donations, but did you also include the supplies you’ve spent helping a non-profit organization?
 TurboTax ItsDeductible will help you easily value and track your tax deductible contributions and then transfer them to your tax return.

 Did any of the tax deductions mentioned above surprised you?
-Since we had our little girl this summer I’m happy about breast pumps being included for medical expenses.
+When we had our little girl I was happy about breast pumps being included for medical expenses.

 We spend so much time at our beloved homes.
 The roof over our heads can be an even bigger benefit when you consider some of the tax deductions overlooked.

-- Moving expenses: If you had to move into a new place due to a job, you may be entitled to a deduction on your moving expenses.
+- Moving expenses: If you had to move into a new place due to a job, you may be entitled to a tax deduction for your moving expenses.
 You have to meet the distance and time guidelines as outline by the IRS. *Note, 2017 is the last year you can claim your unreimbursed moving expenses under the new tax reform law.

 - Refinancing points: If you refinanced your house this past year, you may be able to deduct a portion of your points (it’s spread over the length of the loan).
 If you have a 15-year mortgage, you can deduct 1/15 of the points each year.
 Points are pre-paid interest paid to the lender by the borrower to obtain a mortgage loan.
 This interest can also be called loan origination fees, maximum loan charges, discount points, or loan discounts.